rbowsley/lamplighthelp/source/11-1-0_Creating_an_Auto_Group.markdown

 - You must choose whether your auto {{group}} will include {{people}}, {{org}}s or {{families}} - you cannot have a mixture.
 If you need more than one of these types, you can create a {{group}} for each and them merge them (see [11.3.0 Creating a Merge {{Group}}](/help/index/p/11.3.0) for more details).
 - Unlike most fields in auto {{groups}}, the 'who are' choice (e.g. {{user}}, {{staff}},{{contact}} etc.) is an 'OR' search, so it will include those that meet **any** of the criteria selected, not those that meet all of them.
 - Next is the option to select the date profiles were added to the system.
-  - 'Greater than or equal to' means on this date or after it.
-So greater than or equal to 1st January 2019 would give you every profile which had been added to the system on or after 1st January 2019.
+  - On or after.
-  - 'Less than or equal to' means on this date or before it.
-So again, if you  put in 1st January 2019, you would see all profiles added on or before 1st January 2019.
+  - On or before.
-  - 'Equal to' means on that date.
-As with previous examples, using 1st January 2019 would only show you people added that day.
+  - On.
-  - 'Between.'
+  - Between.
 If you choose this option, a second date box will appear so that you can specify two dates.
-For example, if you want to see all the profiles added in 2018, you would specify between 1st Jaunary 2018 and 31st December 2018.
-The dates in this filter are inclusive (so records falling on that day will be added to the {{group}}.
-- The 'visibility' drop-down box allows you to choose whether your {{group}} will be made up of people who are active on your system, or those who have been archived.
+- The 'Visibility' drop-down box allows you to choose whether your {{group}} will be made up of people who are active on your system, or those who have been archived.
 For more on archiving, see [16.8.2 Archiving Profiles](/help/index/p/16.8.2).
 You cannot mix current and archived profiles in the same auto {{group}}.

 For information on the other filter choices for {{group}}s, see: